 With CrowdStreet, you can invest in a variety of projects in the commercial real estate market, including office buildings, retail centers, and multifamily properties.
-CrowdStreet makes it easy to diversify your commercial real estate portfolio and access a variety of investment opportunities.
-Best of all, you can start investing with as little as $25,000.
+CrowdStreet makes it easy to diversify your commercial real estate portfolio and access a variety of investment opportunities whether that’s properties already earning cash revenue or those with high potential to turn significant profits.

 Connect directly with sponsors

 CrowdStreet does not offer residential or fix-and-flip opportunities.
 They eliminate 95% of their developer applications through a thorough screening process including reference and background checks.
-What you see is of superior quality; CrowdStreet is more Costco than Walmart.
+This means you can trust that sponsors have been vetted.

 Who is CrowdStreet ideal for?

-CrowdStreet isn’t shy about its offerings and whom they’re for.
+CrowdStreet isn’t the most accessible real estate investing platform.
+In fact, it’s designed to be exclusive and does not hide this fact.
 And a peek at their featured offerings reveals that they want clients who can make illiquid investments of five-plus years.

-By pooling together capital from a large number of investors for a single real estate investment, crowdfunded real estate platforms are able to finance projects that would otherwise be out of reach for individual investors.
-Furthermore, these platforms offer a high degree of transparency, allowing investors to see exactly where their money is going.
+By pooling together capital from a large number of investors for a single real estate investment, crowdfunded real estate platforms finance projects that would otherwise be out of reach for individual investors.
+Furthermore, they do the work of scouting deals and sponsors for you.

-Perhaps most importantly, by investing in commercial real estate through a platform like Crowdstreet, investors can avoid many of the traditional hassles and headaches associated with real estate investing, such as property management and lease negotiation.
+By investing in commercial real estate through a platform like CrowdStreet, investors new to CRE investing can avoid many of the traditional hassles and headaches like property management and lease negotiation.

 People who want direct exposure to real estate companies

 For real estate investors who want direct exposure to real estate professionals, Crowdstreet is a great platform.
-It offers real estate deals in a variety of asset classes, from office buildings and shopping centers to apartments and storage units.
+Whether you’re interested in office buildings, shopping centers, apartments, or storage units, you’ll be able to communicate directly with sponsors.

 Who is CrowdStreet not ideal for?

-CrowdStreet’s average Target Investment Period is five years.
+CrowdStreet’s average Target Investment Period (TIP) is usually three to five years but may go up to 10.
 There are deals with TIPs as short as two years, but these deals might not provide the high returns of a longer-term CRE investment.
 If you’re looking for quick in-and-out so you can reinvest elsewhere, CrowdStreet (and CRE in general) might not be for you.

-By contrast, Crowdstreet does not require its users to undergo any sort of financial assessment before investing.
-As a result, users of Crowdstreet may end up investing in projects that are not suited to their needs or goals.
+By contrast, CrowdStreet does not require its users to undergo any sort of financial assessment before investing.
+As a result, CrowdStreet investors may end up investing in projects that are not suited to their needs or goals.